 Managed by Alexandra Gatje from the independent label Manovill Records and backed up by a rotating lineup of seasoned musicians from the US and Mexico, Eljuri released her first solo album ‘En Paz’ in 2008.
 The critically acclaimed album was supported by Eljuri’s first international tours and a new and enthusiastic fan base from Latin America who Eljuri explains, “truly understood my music for the first time.
 Not only because of the reference to Latin rhythms but, because as a solo artist, I found that my lyrics were coming naturally to me in Spanish.”

-Since 2008, Eljuri has performed on world renowned stages; at Vive Latino, Mexico’s most celebrated music festival attended by more than 250,000 enthusiastic fans; the Luminato Festival where she made her 2015 Canadian debut; the Houston iFest where she shared the main stage bill with Los Lonely Boys, War and Steel Pulse; at Chicago’s famed Millenium Park where the Chicago Sun Times proclaimed “Eljuri among the best bets, at the Viva Chicago Music Festival”; as featured international performer and guest of Doctor Krapula at the Viva el Planeta Festival in the Bogota Sports Stadium, Colombia; at the 2015 Mujeres Al Frente Fest in Guadalajara, Mexico where she headlined her first festival; in 2016 as headliner of the Prismatic Festival in Halifax, Nova Scotia and as a leader of the Women’s Movement in 2017 for the Festival CDMX por los Derechos de las Mujeres held on the iconic stage in the main Zócalo of Mexico City and at the 2018 Women’s March on NYC and looks forward to her first performance at Musikfest 2019 in Bethlehem, PA.
+For over a decade, Eljuri has performed on world renowned stages; at Vive Latino, Mexico’s most celebrated music festival attended by more than 250,000 enthusiastic fans; the Luminato Festival where she made her 2015 Canadian debut; the Houston iFest where she shared the main stage bill with Los Lonely Boys, War and Steel Pulse; at Chicago’s famed Millenium Park where the Chicago Sun Times proclaimed “Eljuri among the best bets, at the Viva Chicago Music Festival”; as featured international performer and guest of Doctor Krapula at the Viva el Planeta Festival in the Bogota Sports Stadium, Colombia; at the 2015 Mujeres Al Frente Fest in Guadalajara, Mexico where she headlined her first festival; in 2016 as headliner of the Prismatic Festival in Halifax, Nova Scotia and as a leader of the Women’s Movement in 2017 for the Festival CDMX por los Derechos de las Mujeres held on the iconic stage in the main Zócalo of Mexico City, at the 2018 Women’s March on NYC and looks forward to her first performance at Musikfest 2019 in Bethlehem, PA.